Free delivery from €59

 Afghanistan:

-The historical deposit of Sar-e-Sang, famous historical deposits of lapis lazuli, is located at about 2,500 m altitude in the Badakhshan province.
+The historic Sar-e-Sang deposit, famous historic lapis lazuli mines, are located at about 2,500 m altitude in the Badakhchan province.

 Chile:

-The deposit of the Chavin people, known since the 2nd millennium BC, is located at an altitude of 3600 m not far from the current Argentine-Chilean border.
+The deposit of the Chavin people, known since the 2nd millennium BC, is located at 3600 m altitude not far from the current Argentinian-Chilean border.

 Russia:

-Located in Siberia, it was discovered in 1797 during an expedition organized by the Empress of Russia Catherine the Great.
-The deposit was not discovered until 1851 in the valleys of Slioudianka, Talaya, and Lazurnaia.
-It is a low production as the rock is mainly exploited for cement manufacturing.
+Located in Siberia, it was discovered in 1797 during an expedition organized by the Russian Empress Catherine II the Great.
+The deposit was only discovered in 1851 in the valleys of the Slioudianka, Talaya, and Lazurnaia.
+It is a low production site as the rock is mainly exploited for cement manufacturing.

 United States: